AdobeXD/plugin-samples/guides/getting started.md

 ## Create your plugin's manifest

 Adobe XD requires that your plugin have a manifest named `xdplugin.json`.
-The structure looks like this:
+Our example looks like this:

 ```json
 {